masonelmore/esi/docs/IndustryApi.md

 > []GetCorporationCorporationIdMiningObservers200Ok GetCorporationCorporationIdMiningObservers(ctx, corporationId, optional)
 Corporation mining observers

-Paginated list of all entities capable of observing and recording mining for a corporation   --- Alternate route: `/dev/corporation/{corporation_id}/mining/observers/`  Alternate route: `/legacy/corporation/{corporation_id}/mining/observers/`  Alternate route: `/v1/corporation/{corporation_id}/mining/observers/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant
+Paginated list of all entities capable of observing and recording mining for a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant

 ### Required Parameters